 Choral directors who love Eric Whitacre’s lush harmonies and ethereal compositions will enjoy sharing Whitacre’s innovative take on choral music in this popular YouTube video.

 7)Evolution of Music – Music History Mashup

 With over 100 songs spanning a millennium, this music history mash-up takes your students through an exciting historical journey through time in just 11 minutes.

-These ten videos are a start to sharing, but I’m sure you will agree there are so many more high quality videos freely available.
-Please feel free to leave your comments and share your favorite music education videos so that all teachers can get easier and quicker access to resources.
+These seven videos are a start to sharing, but I’m sure you will agree there are so many more high quality videos freely available.
+Please feel free to leave your comments and share your favourite music education videos so that all teachers can get easier and quicker access to resources.